A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 \subsection{Navier-Stokes: Flow past a cylinder}

-\paragraph{Dynamical system} The final dynamical system that is considerd is the 2D flow past a cylinder, governed by the incompressible Navier--Stokes equations:
+\paragraph{Dynamical system} The final system we consider is the 2D flow past a cylinder, governed by the incompressible Navier--Stokes equations:

-where $\mathbf{u} = (u_x, u_y)$ is the velocity field, $p$ the pressure, $\rho$ the density, and $\nu$ the kinematic viscosity.
+where $\mathbf{v}=(v_x,v_y)$ is the velocity field, $p$ the pressure, $\rho$ the density, and $\nu$ the kinematic viscosity.
 The flow is thus characterized by three scalar fields: the two velocity components and the pressure.

 For our experiments, we use the dataset from \cite{geneva2022transformers} containing flow trajectories for various Reynolds numbers $Re \in [100, 750]$, where each Reynolds number corresponds to a single trajectory.
-To focus on the system's asymptotic behavior, we discard initial transients, since in this post-transient regime, the flow exhibits periodic vortex shedding, meaning the dynamics converge to a stable limit cycle.
-Consequently, the data resides on a low-dimensional manifold, justifying the use of a compact latent representation~\cite{deane1991low, menier2025interpretable}.
+After discarding initial transients, the flow exhibits periodic vortex shedding and the dynamics reside on a stable limit cycle.
+Consequently, the data reside on a low-dimensional manifold, justifying the use of a compact latent representation~\cite{deane1991low, menier2025interpretable}.
+To assess generalization across and beyond the training distribution, we partition the available trajectories into a training set spanning $Re \in [125, 725]$ and a test set composed of six in-distribution Reynolds numbers $\{133, 233, 333, 433, 533, 633\}$ together with three out-of-distribution values $\{100, 733, 750\}$ that lie just below and above the training interval.

-We select a single spatial location from the $u_x$ component of the velocity field at coordinates $x = 35$, $y = 45$, as shown in Figure~\ref{fig:selected_point}.
+We select a single spatial location from the $v_x$ component of the velocity field at coordinates $x = 35$, $y = 45$, as shown in Figure~\ref{fig:selected_point}.
 This scalar observation is made across all parameter values and times, providing a one-dimensional time series for each Reynolds number.
 The specific choice of coordinates is not critical; any spatial location that exhibits representative dynamics (i.e., not on a boundary or in a stagnant region) would suffice.

-\paragraph{Transformer setup} Similarly to all of our previous experiments, the modeling and architectural choices are guided by Takens' embedding theorem, which suggests that $2n + 1$ time-delayed observations are sufficient to capture the underlying dynamics in an $n$-dimensional manifold.
+\paragraph{Transformer setup} As in all previous experiments, the modeling and architectural choices are guided by Takens' embedding theorem, which suggests that $n\ge 2d_A+1$ time-delayed observations are sufficient to capture the underlying dynamics on a manifold of dimension $d_A$.
 We assume that the intrinsic dimension of the system is at most 3: two dimensions to describe the limit cycle, and one for the Reynolds number variation.